-This course 2XW7 leads to QTS.
-The significance of different teacher training qualifications.
+This salaried Physics course 2XW7 leads to QTS.
+Click here for Further clarity on the significance of different teacher training qualifications.

-Your training will be predominantly based in your host (employing) school other than
+Your training will be predominantly based in your host school other than

 - approx. 10 days at the university across the year; and

-You will register with the university and meet with your University Tutor who will begin to work with you on a needs analysis for a Training Plan.
+You will register with the university and meet with your University Tutor who will begin to work with you on a needs analysis for a Training Plan (TP) in term one.
 This will be reworked in term two and three between you, your school mentor and university tutor.